WebOfTrustInfo/rwot5-boston/draft-documents/README.md

 **Blockcerts**

    * _Blockcerts Revocation with DIDs_, led by Kim Duffy Hamilton.

-**Data Stores**

-   * _Hub Asset Access Control System_, led by Matt Smith.
-Revision of the Hub system from using ACLs to Object Capabilities.
-   * _Identity Hubs Capabilities Perspective_, led by Adrian Gropper.
-Changing identity hubs from using ACLs to Object Capabilities.

 **Legalities**

    * _Breaking (Down) the Law_, led by Dazza Greenwood.
 Comparing traditional law structures with cryptographic structures.
    * _GDPR: The Data Apocalypse; or, "A Digital Declaration of Rights"_, led by Marta  Piekarska.
 How self-sovereign identities and verifiable claims can ease the GDPR in the EU.

+**Object Capabilities**

+   * _Capabilities Built on Linked Data Signatures via Certificate Chaining_, led by Christopher Webber.
+Layering an object capability model on top of Linked Data Signatures.
+   * _Hub Asset Access Control System_, led by Matt Smith.
+Revision of the Hub system from using ACLs to Object Capabilities.
+   * _Identity Hubs Capabilities Perspective_, led by Adrian Gropper.
+Changing identity hubs from using ACLs to Object Capabilities.

 **Selective Disclosure**

    * _Data Minimization & Selective Disclosure_, led by Lionel Wolberg.
 Definitions of data minimization and disclosure, plus a technical look.

 **Signatures**

-   * _Capabilities Built on Linked Data Signatures via Certificate Chaining_, led by Christopher Webber.
-Layering an object capability model on top of Linked Data Signatures.
    * _Smarm: Smart Signatures_, led by Christopher Webber.
 A Scheme-like smart-signature system.

 **Social Systems**